Creamy and flavorful, butternut squash soup is such a wonderful winter treat. In this easy version, you steam the squash

 What spices do you add?

 In addition to salt and pepper, I like to add garlic and onion powders, and dried thyme.
 Some people like to add curry powder.
 I haven’t tried it, but it actually sounds very good.

 How to serve butternut squash soup

 I usually serve it as an appetizer, but it’s so rich and filling that you can easily serve it as a main course.
-Simply serve it in a bowl instead of a cup, with these wonderful almond flour cheese biscuits.
+Simply serve it in a bowl instead of a cup, with these wonderful almond flour cheese biscuits on the side.

 I need this recipe to be dairy-free and/or vegan

 No problem!
 Simply omit the Parmesan, and use full-fat canned coconut milk instead of the heavy cream.
 And if you need it to be vegan, use vegetable stock instead of the chicken stock.

 A 1-cup serving of this butternut squash soup recipe has 97 calories, 5g of fat, 11g carbs and 3g fiber.

 I very rarely have any leftovers when making this soup.
 This recipe makes six 1-cup servings, and we are a family of four, so each of us enjoys 1.5 cups.
 But in case you do have leftovers, they should keep well in the fridge, in an airtight container, for 3-4 days.